-Frontera Energy is committed to the highest standards of Corporate Governance and fully complies with applicable Canadian securities regulations.
+We are committed to the highest standards of corporate governance and fully comply with applicable Canadian securities regulations.

-In accordance with its mandate, the Board of Directors of Frontera Energy meets at least four times annually, and more frequently as required.
+In accordance with its mandate, our Board of Directors meets at least four times annually, and more frequently as required.
 At each regularly scheduled meeting, independent directors meet without members of management present.

-The Board of Directors of Frontera Energy delegates certain responsibilities to the following standing committees:
+Our Board of Directors delegates certain responsibilities to the following standing committees:

 The Audit Committee is mandated to monitor audit functions, the preparation of financial statements, review press releases on financial results, review other regulatory documents as required, and meet with outside auditors independently of management.